patrickbucher/learning-rust/ownership.md

     - permissions belong to _paths_, not to variables
 - data must outlive all references to it!

+## Insight

+- Don't worry about invalid pointers; just don't dereference them.
+- Look at the entire scope to figure out possible ownership issues.
+    - An invalidated reference is not a problem, as long as it isn't used any longer.

 ## Question

 - "Referencing a variable is a borrow?"